Why Does my Gas Fireplace smell like burning plastic? Let's find out

 Fireplace Renovation

-For older units with excessive wear and tear, a full fireplace renovation may be advisable, especially if the smell persists after attempting other fixes.
+For older gas fireplaces exhibiting excessive wear and tear, a full fireplace renovation may be the best solution.

-Replacing the entire firebox, venting system, gas lines, and key components ensures safety and eliminates odors.
+This comprehensive overhaul involves replacing the entire firebox, venting system, gas lines, and key components, ensuring safety and eliminating unwanted odors.

 Safety Precautions